 After receiving an MFA from Penn State in 2005, Deb Schwartzkopf taught at OU, Mass.
 College of Art & Design, UW, as well as for the University of Georgia’s study abroad program in Cortona, Italy.
 Deb has participated in residencies at the Archie Bray Foundation (MT), Mudflat Studios (MA), the Clay Studio (PA), Watershed (ME), the Ceramics Workcenter in Berlin, Germany, and San Boa in Jingdezhen China.
 She teaches and exhibits nationally and internationally and was named 2019 Ceramic Artist of the year by Ceramics Arts Yearbook.
 Deb established Rat City Studios in Seattle, WA, where her mission is to engage and build community through clay – one person, one neighborhood, and one experience at a time.
 In service to this pursuit, she offers studio assistant positions, hosts social events, teaches, and maintains a lively career in the ceramic arts.
 More about the artist.

 See past workshops.

-The Open Studio program is designed specifically for self-directed individuals working at advanced levels in ceramics or print media.
+The Studio program is designed specifically for self-directed individuals working at advanced levels in ceramics or print media.
 The equipment and facility are made available for those who are without a studio of their own.
 No ongoing instruction is given.
 Participants are expected to be able to function independently with regards to their own work, as well as to perform technical tasks essential to the operation of the studio as a whole and to use and maintain studio equipment responsibly.
-Learn more about open studios here.
+Learn more about the studios here.

 The Mini Gallery is a small exhibition space within the Lee Arts Center which provides an opportunity for local and national artists to show their work in approximately 12 solo and group shows per year.
 The Mini Gallery consists of a 25 foot hallway within the center illuminated by gallery track lighting which can accommodate both two dimensional and three dimensional work.